 I like to serve green veggies like broccoli or asparagus with this recipe.
 Snow peas or sugar snap peas are also a hit.
-I typically steam or roast the veggies separately at my house.
+I typically steam or roast the veggies separately at my house like my honey-roasted carrots or these delicious lemon garlic greek potatoes or my crispy oven-baked potato wedges.
 Sometimes I’ll make a salad, and often I serve this with a bowl of simple rice or quinoa.

 Can I Add Potatoes To This Pork Tenderloin Recipe In The Instant Pot?

 You can add chopped potatoes, carrots or onions to the bottom of the pot easily while cooking this instant pot pork tenderloin and they will be delicious.
 You’ll want to strain the vegetables when it’s time to thicken the sauce.

 Instant Pot Pork Tenderloin With A Honey Balsamic Sauce

 For The Pork Loin

 - 2-3 pounds pork tenderloin These are often sold in packs of 2, weighing a combined 2-3 pounds.
 I cook both at the same time.
 You can also cook a single pork loin with this recipe.